 The PP is required to “Demonstrate in an objective way how the CDM alleviates each of the identified barriers to a level that the project is not prevented any more from occurring by any of the barriers.
 Provide transparent and documented evidence, and offer conservative interpretations of this documented evidence.”

-“For example, the prospects of a project, that it will generate CERs, may attract financiers who would normally not finance this kind of project without CDM.”
-Since the project generates no revenue for the PP other than through the sale of CERs, the financiers will only provide the funding for implementation of the project in return for the CERs generated under the CDM.
+“For example, the prospects of a project, that it will generate GS VERs, may attract financiers who would normally not finance this kind of project without CDM.”
+Since the project generates no revenue for the PP other than through the sale of GS VERs, the financiers will only provide the funding for implementation of the project in return for the GS VERs generated under the CDM.
 A copy of the agreement between SKG Sangha and CH4NGE has been provided to the DoE in confidence.

 Sub-step 3 b: Show that the identified barriers would not prevent the implementation of at least one of the alternatives (except the proposed project activity)